wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

 Internet-Draft        DNSSEC Negative Trust Anchors            June 2015

+   attack rather then an error, unless there is EDNS0 client subnet (draft-ietf-dnsop-edns-client-subnet) applied to the domain.

    A last check is to look at the actual DNS data.
 Is the result of the query still the same or has it changed?
 While a lot of DNSSEC errors